Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Introduction and Results

+{\it In this paper} we study the cosmological Quantum Field Theory (QFT) vacuum as dark energy, within a fundamental analytic framework with explicit and analytic results: eg the derivation of the dark energy equation of state and the future evolution of the universe.
+Moreover, from these results we extract too the implications and determination of the particles contributing to dark energy and compute their masses.

-We show in this article that the dark energy present today in the universe originates from the cosmological quantum vacuum of light particles.
-This is a vacuum effect which {\bf unavoidablely} appears when quantum fields evolve in a cosmological space-time.
-That is, dark energy is generated by a mechanism based on well known quantum physics and cosmology.
+{\it We show} that the dark energy present today in the universe originates from the cosmological quantum vacuum of light particles in the meV mass scale.
+This is a vacuum effect which {\it unavoidably} appears when quantum fields evolve in a cosmological space-time.
+That is, dark energy today is generated by a mechanism based on well known quantum physics and cosmology.
 Bosons yield positive contributions to the dark energy while fermions give negative contributions.